-Youth should be more aware of Current Events
+Why youth should be more aware of current events

 By Daniel Francavilla